tigvarts/vaeac/README.md

 ## Setup

 Install prerequisites from `requirements.txt`.
-This code was tested on Linux (but it should on Windows as well), Python 3.6.4 and PyTorch 1.0.
+This code was tested on Linux (but it should work on Windows as well), Python 3.6.4 and PyTorch 1.0.

 To run experiments with CelebA download dataset into some directory,